Darragh Burns: 2023–24 season

+Shamrock Rovers loan

+After making just two EFL Trophy appearances and no league appearances in the season, Burns was loaned out to Shamrock Rovers in search of game time on 2 January 2024.
+On 4 March 2024, Burns scored his first goal for the club in a 2–2 draw against Derry City.

+Grimsby Town

+On 26 January 2025, Burns signed for EFL League Two club Grimsby Town for an undisclosed fee on a contract until the summer of 2028, turning down a contract offer to join Shamrock Rovers on a permanent basis following his loan spell there.
+His first appearance for Grimsby came as a substitute, coming on in the 86th minute of their 2–1 win over Doncaster Rovers on 15 February 2025.
+On 27 August 2025, Burns assisted the opening goal of the game in a 2–2 draw at home to Manchester United in the EFL Cup, before going on to score 2 penalties in the shootout as his side won 12–11 on penalties, with his second spot kick proving to be the winner.

 International career

 Northern Ireland

 Born in Dublin, Burns was eligible to represent both Republic of Ireland as well as Northern Ireland at international level, whom he qualified to play for through his Belfast born father.
 Burns initially represented Northern Ireland U17 following unsuccessful requests to the FAI from his coaches at St Patrick's Athletic to call him up for the Republic of Ireland.
 His form with Northern Ireland led to an international callup from the Republic of Ireland U17 team who he made his debut for in a 1–1 draw with Turkey U17 in a friendly at Tallaght Stadium on 18 September 2018.
 2 days later he scored against the same opposition in a 4–1 win.
 After not being called up by the Republic of Ireland for their next squad, Burns returned to Northern Ireland and scored his first goals for the country on 30 October 2018 by scoring 2 penalties in a 6–0 win away to San Marino.
 In November 2019 he scored the winning penalty for Northern Ireland U19 against Northern Ireland U19 in a preparation tournament for the UEFA European Under-19 Championship.
 Following Burns being capped by Northern Ireland in a competitive game it left him with only one change of international allegiance left with FIFA.